Syed-Bakhtawar-Fahim/syed-bakhtawar-fahim/README.md

 Currently, I work as a Data Engineer at Xnitia Remotely, where I leverage AWS services and use big data tools like PySpark, etc for projects.
 Additionally, I serve as a CTO at Techxudo, overseeing various technological initiatives and ensuring the delivery of top-notch solutions to our clients.

-Core & Technical Expertise
+<strong>Core & Technical Expertise</strong>
-🖥️ Full Stack Development
+- 🖥️ Full Stack Development
-📊 Data Engineering
+- 📊 Data Engineering
-💼 Business Consultancy
+- 💼 Business Consultancy

 🖋️ Explore my Medium blogs for thoughtfully crafted insights.
 Your time invested promises a journey through diverse topics